-Locally, you can reach your Prudential Retirement Representative at:
+Locally, you can reach your Prudential Retirement Deferred Compensation Education Consultant at:

 Contacting your Deferred Compensation Plan Staff just got easier!
 Have questions about the plan’s administrative policies or processes?
-Send them to us at DeferredCompQuestions@seattle.gov, or by clicking the link below.
+Feel free to review our Frequently Asked Questions (FAQs) document (link below) or send us an email by clicking the link below.

 Email to Deferred Compensation City Staff

 Deferred Comp FAQs